The maze of services, supports, and therapies for children with special needs can be challenging, but Champaign-Urbana has a multitude of options

 Supports are listed in alphabetical order:

 Behavioral Perspective, Inc. Apple Academy (4112 Fieldstone Road, Suite B, Champaign) offers an intensive ABA program for learners ages 2-7.
-They offer in-home, in-clinic, and in-school services and supports as well as speech and occupational therapy.
-For more information, call (888) 308-3728 or visit them on Facebook, and Instagram.
+It offers in-home, in-clinic, and in-school services and supports as well as speech and occupational therapy.
+For more information, call (888) 308-3728 or visit Facebook, and Instagram.

 Carle Therapy Services: Carle provides numerous therapy and rehabilitative services and supports such as speech therapy, occupational therapy, and physical therapy.
 Outpatient services are provided at various Carle locations around Champaign-Urbana and the surrounding communities.

 CASE (Central Affiliation for Special Education) Audiology (809 N. Neil St., Champaign): Provides hearing evaluations for children from birth through high school graduation for families in Champaign and Ford counties.
 There is no direct charge to families for this service.
 For more information, call (217) 355-1214.

 Champaign County Down Syndrome Network: The Champaign County Down Syndrome Network operates as a not-for-profit organization serving families who have members with Down syndrome in Central Illinois.
 The DSN offers support to families by providing current information for parents, professionals and the general public.
 It also reaches out to new parents to raise awareness of Down syndrome in the community.